Microchip-MPLAB-Harmony/reference_apps_pic32cm/apps/pic32cm_ls00_cnano/pic32cm_ls00_map_examples/explore/pic32cm_ls00_cnano_temp/readme.md

 - Vary the temperature by placing your finger on the temperature sensor (for a few seconds)

   <img src = "images/temp_sensor_placement.png" width="630" height="550" align="middle">
-- Press the switch SW1 on PIC32CM LS00 Curiosity Nano+ Touch Evaluation Kit to change the default sampling rate to one second
+- Press the switch SW1 on PIC32CM LS00 Curiosity Nano + Touch Evaluation Kit to change the default sampling rate to one second

   <img src = "images/user_button_placement.png" width="615" height="520" align="middle">

 - After the switch SW1 press, the following message is displayed in the serial terminal.

   <img src = "images/result2.png" width="600" height="280" align="middle">
-- Every subsequent pressing of switch SW1 on PIC32CM LS00 Curiosity Nano+ Touch Evaluation Kit changes the default sampling rate to two seconds, four seconds and 500 ms and back to one second in cyclic order as shown below
+- Every subsequent pressing of switch SW1 on PIC32CM LS00 Curiosity Nano + Touch Evaluation Kit changes the default sampling rate to two seconds, four seconds and 500 ms and back to one second in cyclic order as shown below

   <img src = "images/result3.png" width="600" height="510" align="middle">
 - While the temperature sampling rate changes on every switch SW1 press, notice the LED1 toggling at the same sampling rate